 Where are the bathrooms?

-Accessible Toilets: Wheelchair accessible toilets are available in the set of portable toilets behind Victoria School near the basketball court and playground.
+- Accessible Toilets: Wheelchair accessible toilets will be available in the set of portable toilets mentioned above.

 Does the festival have a secure area for bicycles?

-- We will have a secure location for bicycles to park throughout the hours of the festival on the front lawn of Victoria School at the Bike Valet.
+- We will have a secure location for bicycles to park throughout the hours of the festival on the North side of W. E. Graham park at the Bike Valet.

 Does the festival have security?